joelouthan/Theologicus/src/luke/luke19.md

 3. What happens if we say we believe in God yet we do nothing?

+## Blessed is He: He Came As King of Kings

 >Luke 19:28-40 (CSB) When he had said these things, he went on ahead, going up to Jerusalem.
 As he approached Bethphage and Bethany, at the place called the Mount of Olives, he sent two of the disciples and said, “Go into the village ahead of you.
 As you enter it, you will find a colt tied there, on which no one has ever sat.
 Untie it and bring it.
 If anyone asks you, ‘Why are you untying it?’ say this: ‘The Lord needs it.’”
 >
 >So those who were sent left and found it just as he had told them.
 As they were untying the colt, its owners said to them, “Why are you untying the colt?”